 improving the mental health and emotional well-being of all

 children and young people.
 It provides an information and advice

 service to parents with a concern about their child's emotional

 carers.
 It also provides

 country for carers of people with severe mental illness.

-MIND has a wide range of information and
+Mind has a wide range of information and support for

 Thank you for visiting our website on 'Work and mental health'.
 We are always keen